smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 :::info
 The names *ext-departures* and *stg-departures* are called DataObject-ID.
-They uniquely define the data object and we will frequently refer to these IDs as does SDLB, i.e. in error messages..
+They uniquely define the data object, and we will frequently refer to these IDs as does SDLB, i.e. in error messages.

 You will see further down, that actions also have a name that uniquely identifies them, they are called Action-ID.
 :::